liferay-search/liferay-docs/en/developer/tutorials/articles/02-developing-a-web-application/09-assets/03-implementing-asset-renderers/02-implementing-a-guestbook-asset-renderer.markdown

 Follow these steps to create the `GuestbookAssetRendererFactory`:

 1. In the `com.liferay.docs.guestbook.web.internal.asset` package, create
-    a class called `GuestbookAssetRendererFactory` that extends @product@'s `BaseAssetRendererFactory` class, and overwrite the generated constructor and class variables with this:
+    a class called `GuestbookAssetRendererFactory` that extends @sharepoint@'s `BaseAssetRendererFactory` class, and overwrite the generated constructor and class variables with this: